What Is Automatic Fall Alert Detection?

 Sliding falls less detectable – There were cases of unreliability of the system, in addition to the notable false alarms, the auto detect device fails to detect “sliding” falls, like when the wearer slides down to the floor from their chair/wheelchair.
 In July 2014, a user on wheelchair fell and the alarm did not go off.
 Unfortunately, she passed away several hours later.

 Higher cost – The automatic fall alarm system is more expensive compared to the regular manual counterparts.
 The Philips Lifeline Auto Alert costs over $50 a month to run.
 Users can find quality personal emergency response systems for half of that.

 False sense of security – Having an auto fall alert feature may allow users and their family members to feel more confident that users can get help when they need it.
 However, no system can detect 100% of falls.
 Having a system like this provide a false sense of security and cause additional confusion about how medical alert systems should work.

 Given the current state of development, it seems that auto fall detection technology for personal emergency response systems have room for improvement.
-Adoption has definitely not hit mainstream levels.
-If your budget allows it, and you really want to try it out, we suggest looking into LifeStation or the Philips Lifeline Auto Alert system.
+Adoption is growing but has not hit mainstream levels.
+If your budget allows it, and you really want to try it out, we suggest looking into LifeStation, Medical Guardian or the Philips Lifeline Auto Alert system.
 But understand that it may not meet your level of expectations, and senior users may have to deal with unpleasant false alarms coming up.